 - Is there a frequently asked question page complete with answers to address customer queries?

 - If required information is unavailable, is there a customer support hotline or a chat facility available?

-It is understandable that online business owners might have ventured in this space for the first time.
-So it’s but normal to equip ourselves with knowledge necessary to get us on track.
-We attend seminars, we subscribe to newsletters, read books, get business mentors and so on.
-Such learning experience is always good.
+It is understandable that online business owners might have ventured into this space for the first time.
+So it’s but normal to equip ourselves with the knowledge necessary to get us on track.
+We attend seminars, subscribe to newsletters, read books, get business mentors, and so on.
+Such a learning experience is always good.

 But after all those efforts to prepare ourselves, the only thing missing is putting them into action.
-We plan to install a Woocommerce or Shopify and got training how to do so, but hesitate for some reason.
-We want to manage an email marketing campaign, and studied layouts, click rates and content placement, but fail to get it started.
+We plan to install a Woocommerce or Shopify and got training on how to do so but hesitate for some reason.
+We want to manage an email marketing campaign, and studied layouts, click rates, and content placement, but fail to get it started.

 Sometimes what we learn is meant for us to be familiar with something.
 And if we figure out we cannot carry it out ourselves, it may be best for the business if we hire someone to do the job while we focus on our strengths.
 If fixing website errors is not our forte, let’s hire someone to do it than spend countless hours fixing it, depriving our time to concentrate on equally or even more important aspects of the business.

-Assuming we have got decent amount of visitors, thanks to our online marketing efforts by launching email and advertising campaigns, social media exposure and get mentions in the media.
-However, we found out out sales figures remain the same old flat figures.
+Assuming we have got a decent amount of visitors, thanks to our online marketing efforts by launching email and advertising campaigns, social media exposure, and getting mentions in the media.
+However, we found out sales figures remain the same old flat figures.
 What went wrong?

 The mistake might lie in how we present our online presence.
 There are plenty of user experience issues that we have to deal with — and data we gather from our web analytics tools certainly help find clues and insights on how to solve the problem.
 While analytical thinking might be a special role not everyone is happy to delve in, basic understanding certainly helps.